rustyconover/cloudformation-yasnippet/README.md

-# ya-snippets for AWS CloudFormation
+# yasnippets for AWS CloudFormation

 Are you tired of copy and pasting JSON schema when you want to write a CloudFormation template?
 Yes, me too.